Exam Delivery And Security

 Exam candidates for the APA® certification credential are NOT allowed to bring calculators into the testing area.
 Candidates will have access to an online calculator as a part of Scantron’s CBT testing platform.
 Bringing a calculator into the testing room would constitute cheating and be subject to disciplinary procedures.

-Paper and pencils may be provided by the proctor during the exam.
-Upon completion of the exam, the candidate must return all paper provided, including that used, to the proctor.
-Under no circumstance may the paper provided be removed from the testing facility.
-If paper provided is not returned, it shall be considered cheating and the candidate will be subject to disciplinary procedures.
+Paper and pencils may be used during the exam.
+For exams taken at a testing facility, upon completion of the exam, the candidate must return all paper provided, including that used, to the proctor.
+For live online-proctored exams, candidates must destroy the paper in front of the proctor.
+Under no circumstance may the paper provided be removed from the testing location.
+If paper provided is not returned, or destroyed, it shall be considered cheating and the candidate will be subject to disciplinary procedures.

 Upon completion of an APA® exam, candidates are given the chance to submit comments about the examination and testing environment via a brief survey.
 These comments will be reviewed by Scantron, and then copied and forwarded to the APA® Board of Examiners.
 When necessary, the Board of Examiners will follow up with Scantron to determine if further action is warranted.

 The candidate’s score is derived from the number of questions answered correctly, and is then converted to a scaled score ranging between 200 and 800 points, with the passing point set at the scaled score of 500 points.
 Candidates who earn a scaled score of 500 or more points will be awarded the APA® certification.